-A bid shall remain valid for the period mentioned in the ITB (normally 75(seventy five) days for OTE and 90 (ninety) days for GTE).
+A bid shall remain valid for the period mentioned in the ITB (180 (one eighty) days).
 In exceptional circumstances, the consent of the bidder may be requested in writing for an extension to the period of bid validity.
 Such requests should preferably be made much before the expiry of the bid validity.
 The bid security provided shall also be suitably extended.
 A bidder accepting the request and granting extension shall not be permitted to modify his bid.